zakattack9/WRaPiC/README.md

 ```bash
 kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"
 ```
-4) `sudo nano metallb-config.yaml` to create a MetalLB config map with layer 2 mode configuration and paste the folllowing, where addresses is an addresses range of your choice
+4) `sudo nano metallb-config.yaml` to create a MetalLB config map with layer 2 mode configuration and paste the folllowing, where addresses is an address range of your choice—this address range should not conflict with the pod network CIDR defined during `kubeadm init`
 ```yaml
 apiVersion: v1
 kind: ConfigMap